tomwhite/covid-19-uk-data/README.md

 ## News

+* 30 June 2020.
+With the new Leicester lockdown, media attention around the lack of Pillar 2 data in England has increased.
+I have added a prominent warning to the top of this README.
 * 2 June 2020.
 I received a reply from the NI Department of Health to my enquiry about making machine readable downloads available.
 For this reason I may stop collating NI data in this repository, since the JSON API the code uses is undocumented and changes from time-to-time.
 See https://github.com/tomwhite/covid-19-uk-data/issues/63.
 > Mr White
 >